kennethreitz-archive/.com/content/posts/121205-year-in-review.rst

 Alas, 2012 is quickly coming to a close.

-It's been an absolutely incredible year — easily one of my best of the twenty-four I've experienced.
-I became a member of the Python Software Foundation, travelled all over the world, met several thousand inspiring software developers, and collaborated on dozens of incredible projects.
+This has been an absolutely incredible year — easily the best of the mere twenty-four I've experienced so far.
+I became a member of the Python Software Foundation, traveled all over the world, met several thousand inspiring software developers, and collaborated on dozens of incredible projects.

 It's important to reflect — perspective is everything.